Onesimus and Philemon Had a Big Problem. (It’s the Same Problem YOU Have, too!)

 Are the Gospels Trustworthy?

 First, why trust the Gospels anyway?
 And second, aren’t they just like any other hero stories from the First Century?
 Is their content eternal?
 This little chart offers some detail about the audiences and themes of the Gospels.
-They have much in common, but tell the story of Jesus to four different groups and in four different ways.
+They have much in common but tell the story of Jesus to four different groups and in four different ways.

-Timing of authorship would place them as early as 37 AD, beginning with Mark.
+Timing of authorship would place them as early as 37 A.D., beginning with Mark.
 It is commonly held that perhaps he used a source material as background, and that Matthew used either Mark’s Gospel or the same source.
 They were all certainly written within a decade or so of the crucifixion.
 So how do we know they are reliable, except for the fact that a bunch of religious fanatics think they are true?

 Evidence Worth Considering